 Let us have an in-depth analysis of each of these causes by reaching out to the roots of industrial disputes:

-- Managerial Causes: Lack of managerial support and attention towards the labour, leads to industrial disputes.
+Lack of administrative support and attention towards labour leads to industrial disputes.
 Following are the various managerial causes of industrial disputes:

 - Retrenchment or layoff of the workers without any reason;